 Risk Scenario Impact Initial RM End of Study RM Trend Indicator Risk reduction Actions Remarks Unavailability of DSN station for 26GHz.
-All 5D 5D < → capability, or a 3 rd ESA DSN.
+All 5D 5D <-> • Invest in Cebreros with 26GHz capability, or a 3 rd ESA DSN.
 X-Band discarded as a back up solution.
 32Ghz Ka-Band is discarded since the Earth trailing orbit is not achievable.
-Soyuz unavailability from Kourou All 4B 4A 1 e The infrastructure is foreseen to be ready by 2008.
+Soyuz unavailability from Kourou All 4B 4A / Early involvement of ESA managers.
+The infrastructure is foreseen to be ready by 2008.
 Inadequacy of the optics testing facilities.
-All 3 E 3E ++ • Managers take the necessary actions/margins early enough in the project.
+All 3 E 3E +> Managers take the necessary actions/margins early enough in the project.
+Complexity derived from the FPA curved nature.